-The Shu Mai at the Sushi Village in Ottawa were sloppily prepared, even ugly to the point of being unappealing, but they were still pretty decent when it came to taste and texture, especially for a Japanese restaurant.
+The Shu Mai at the Sushi Village in Ottawa were sloppily prepared, but they were still pretty decent and worth a 3 out of 5 Rating.

 Shu Mai are, of course, a Chinese specialty, and almost always available on Dim Sum menus.
 They are, however, beginning to become more common in non-Chinese establishments, with Japanese restaurants seeming to lead the charge these days.

 The Sushi Village restaurant in Ottawa actually offers a fair number of dishes that are of Chinese origin, but some, like their notably poor General Tso’s Chicken, have been singularly unimpressive.
 I will say, though, that their Shu Mai, turned out to be among the best I have had in a Japanese restaurant thus far.

 As already noted, the appearance of the Shu Mai at Sushi Village was nothing to write home about.
 They were sloppily filled and unpleasingly formed into a lop-sided irregularity that didn’t speak well of the kitchen at all.
 There was a dot of something reddish-orange added as a garnish that really could have been almost anything.
 Carb roe is often used as a Shu Mai garnish, with diced carrot being used a cheaper substitute, but this was neither and had absolutely no taste at all.